AmriArshad/235Flix/README.md

 ### Extensions:

-Added rating, votes, revenue and metascore to Movie class Added all values to Movie objects in MovieFileCSVReader.dataset_of_movies Added relevent testing for above
+Added revenue to Movie class
+Added all values to Movie objects in MovieFileCSVReader.dataset_of_movies Added relevent testing for above